Whakatakapokai has been designed from a Maaori centred approach to deliver unique services within the Youth Justice residential network.

 Limitations on our service

-Whakatakapokai is subject to a range of conditions.
-The Kaiwhakahaere (Residence Manager) is responsible for annual reporting that demonstrates the residence is compliant.
-Failure to meet these conditions can result in our designation being withdrawn.
+Whakatakapokai is subject to a range of conditions under the Resource Management Act designation for the site.
+The kaiwhakahaere (Residence Manager) and Manager of Care Services are responsible for annual reporting that demonstrates the residence is compliant with certain requirements.

 A unique service

-- Services for rangatahi and whaanau that reflect the kaupapa and tikanga that underpins Whakatakapokai, including culturally appropriate reception and departure processes.
+- Services for rangatahi and whaanau reflect the kaupapa and tikanga that underpin Whakatakapokai, including culturally appropriate reception and departure processes and a greater level of community and whaanau engagement.

-- Spaces for whaanau engagement, hui-aa-whaanau, Family Group Conferences and Hui Whakapiri.
+- Appropriate spaces for whaanau engagement, hui-a-whaanau, Family Group Conferences and Hui Whakapiri.

-- A Tangata Whenua Komiti, kaumatua, and kuia supporting operational planning, strategic planning, and community engagement.
+- A Tangata Whenua Komiti and kaumaatua support operational planning, strategic planning, and community engagement.

-- Maaori-centred approaches including a Whakamana Tangata way of being developed specifically for youth justice.
+- Maaori-centred approaches including Whakamana Tangata, a relational way of being developed specifically for youth justice residences.

 - The organisational structure supports collaborative rather than hierarchical decision making that improves access to services for rangatahi.

 - A bespoke assessment process that acknowledges the importance of relationships.
-Placement decisions are made in consultation with rangatahi, whaanau, staff and professionals involved in their care.
+Placement decisions are made in consultation with rangatahi, whaanau, kaimahi and professionals involved in their care.

 Part of a thriving community

-In acknowledgement of our positioning in the area, the Youth Justice team has focused on promoting positive relationships within the local Weymouth and Manurewa community.
+In acknowledgement of our location within a residential area, the Youth Justice team has focused on promoting positive relationships within the local Weymouth and Manurewa community.

 There are several mechanisms for the local community to stay connected with the residence activities.

-The Neighbourhood Forum is not ‘membership’ based and is open for all interested residents to attend.
+The Neighbourhood Forum is not ‘membership’ based and is open for all interested residents to be part of.
 If you wish to receive information about the Neighbourhood Forum a register is held by the Whakatakapokai Youth Justice team.
+Please contact them directly to be added to the register.

 Community Liaison Committee